 Donald Paine Collection Regarding Tennessee v.
 Major

 This collection houses articles, correspondence, notes, trial transcripts, and opinions (obtained via Westlaw) documenting Don Paine's research into the case of Tennessee v.
 Major.
 The transcripts show the first (1853-1854) and fourth (1857) trials.

 Ex-Slave Bounty and Pension Association Certificate of Membership

 This certificate of membership in the Ex-Slave Bounty and Pension Association of Tennessee was issued to Rollie Johnson of Loudon, Tennessee in 1898.
 According to the certificate, membership fees ($0.25) are used to aid in the passage of the Ex-Slave Bounty and Pension Bill and monthly dues ($0.10) go to aid the ex-slave movement and raise funds to promote the passage of the aforesaid bill.

-This collection contains 3 handwritten receipts for the purchase of slaves by John F. Pate as well as 2 other handwritten receipts.
+This collection contains three handwritten receipts for John F. Pate's purchase of enslaved persons as well as two other handwritten receipts.

 This collection houses a small bill of sale written by John Gibbs of Anderson County, Tennessee, on October 2, 1837.
 It documents Gibbs' sale of an enslaved boy named Calloway to John McAdoo for $150.